cetz-package/cetz/src/vector.typ

   return (x, y, z)
 }

-/// Calculate angle between two points and the x-axis in 2d space
+/// Calculates the angle between two vectors and the x-axis in 2d space
+/// - a (vector): The vector to measure the angle from.
+/// - b (vector): The vector to measure the angle to.
+/// -> angle
 #let angle2(a, b) = {
   // Typst's atan2 is (x, y) order, not (y, x) return calc.atan2(b.at(0) - a.at(0), b.at(1) - a.at(1))
 }

-/// Calculate angle between three points
+/// Calculates the angle between three vectors
+/// - v1 (vector): The vector to measure the angle from.
+/// - c (vector): The vector to measure the angle at.
+/// - v2 (vector): The vector to measure the angle to.
 #let angle(v1, c, v2) = {
   assert(dim(v1) == dim(v2), message: "Vectors " + repr(v1) + " and " + repr(v2) + " do not have the same dimensions.")
   if dim(v1) == 2 or dim(v1) == 3 {